 If a college’s account is maintained at a bank, the governing council may, with the written approval of the Treasurer, invest any funds of the college that are not immediately required for the purposes of this Act in the manner that moneys in the Public Bank Account may be invested under the Financial Management Act 2006.

-[Section 52 amended by No. 77 of 2006 Sch.
+[Section 52 amended: No. 77 of 2006 Sch.
 1 cl.
 174(8); No. 44 of 2008 s.
 32.]

 53. Minister may direct transfer of college’s funds